Shuunen/c-est-donne/README.md

 - [ ] add logo
 - [ ] improve uvu & c8 coverage
 - [ ] remove repo-check bs in eslintrc
+- [ ] list header is displayed even if user has no access
+- [ ] photo carousel inside cards
+- [ ] show images count in cards
+- [ ] dont show tutorial below list when connected, put it on a separate page
+- [ ] konami code
+- [ ] favicon
+- [ ] footer card should be equal in height
+- [ ] transform global loading to loading button
+- [ ] hide login ribbon on desktop
+- [ ] set filter all by default
+- [ ] visually show items status
+- [ ] visually show new items
+- [ ] filter given items after one month
 - [ ] transform user-btn into a dropdown menu with these entries :
   - [ ] switch to light/dark mode
   - [ ] switch to english/french